sathyaincampus/software-engineering-agents/GENERATED_SEQUENCE_DIAGRAMS_SUMMARY.md

 ---

-## Comparison with ZeroToOne AI Generation
+## Comparison with SparkToShip AI Generation

 ### What I Generated
 ```json